claraguoguo/TeleRehab/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+## Related Repos
+* Some utility code can be found in [TeleRehab_Utilities](https://github.com/claraguoguo/TeleRehab_Utilities)

+* Code used to extract skeletal joints with openpose-COCO model can be found at [demo_video_KIMORE.py](https://github.com/claraguoguo/pytorch-openpose/blob/master/demo_video_KIMORE.py).
+This code is developed on top of [pytorch-openpose](https://github.com/Hzzone/pytorch-openpose).

 ## Useful Resources

-Here is a list of useful resources.
+Here is a list of useful resources that I found useful:

 * [pytorch-openpose](https://github.com/Hzzone/pytorch-openpose) - pytorch implementation of openpose including Body and Hand Pose Estimation

 <!-- CONTACT -->